-Now that you know how to create your own sourdough starter, LINK TO PREVIOUS BLOG it’s time to make your first loaf of bread.
+Now that you know how to create your own sourdough starter, (See Getting Started With Sourdough Bread Part 1) it’s time to make your first loaf of bread.

 Make sure your starter has been “fed” consistently for at least a few days beforehand.
 You will also need some sort of baking vessel, such as a combo cooker or a Dutch oven; a large bowl; bench knife or dough scraper; and a razor for scoring.
 Once you are ready to begin, make a rough bake plan, either written down or just in your head.
 This plan should include ensuring that you have all the ingredients ready to go and enough time to watch the process unfold.
 At least the better part of a day, or 8+ hours.